kiron-ang/snapmap/readme.txt

 Hi Dr. Wilkerson!

-I am writing to let you know that I created an interactive map website to answer the question, "Given a Texan's zip code, what ten SNAP retailers are closest to them?"
+I am writing to let you know that I created an interactive map website to answer the question, "What areas in Texas are far away from the nearest SNAP retailers?"
 The link for the website is kiron-ang.github.io/SNAPmapTX.
-An interactive map is the best approach for this question, because I want it to be user-friendly and useful based on an individual's context.
-Furthermore, I am unsatisfied with the current resources online for locating SNAP locations.
-The USDA's "SNAP Retailer Locator" is the best interactive and citizen-targeted resource available, and although it provides the information in a clear manner, it could benefit from a cleaner and more modern design.
+An interactive map is the best approach for this question, because by highlighting points based on where users click, it allows users to investigate on their own and make quick comparisons.
+I filtered the CSV file provided to keep only rows with Texas addresses.

-I first narrowed my focus to Texas.
 By plotting the features "X" and "Y" with the D3 library, I noticed that, thanks to the large size of the dataset, a dilated shape of Texas had formed.
 I removed three outliers with incorrect "X" and "Y" information that were outside the confines of Texas: Dime Box Grocery in Dime Box, TX; DOLLAR GENERAL 0353 in Madison, TX; and Dollar General 15022 in China, TX.
-Then, by setting both of the scales to confine themselves in a square, I created a recognizably Texas shape in the middle of the screen; this is true on any screen, including a phone.
+Then, by setting both of the scales to confine themselves in a square, I created a recognizably Texas shape; this is true on any screen, including a phone.

-Then, I concentrated on the graphic design of the page.
-I used a color palette released by Pantone as part of their "Color of the Year" announcement.
+After changing the colors to match a Pantone color palette, I centered the shape of Texas on the screen.
+The final and most challenging step was adding the interaction.

 Thank you for your time and evaluation.